Table of Contents

 Career and works

-The ancient Greek legends like Hippocrates and Plato had never written a book of their discoveries and theories.
-Instead, these thinkers had students who would note the teachings sacrilegiously and preserve these manuscripts.
+Soranus, a Greek physician, provided the earliest biography of ancient Greek legends like Hippocrates and Plato, who had never recorded their discoveries and theories in a book.
+Instead, these philosophers had disciples who would note the teachings sacrilegiously and preserve these manuscripts.
 Due to this evidence, we get a hint of their minds, suggested theories, and so on.
 The “Hippocratic Corpus” is one such artifact that led medical science to prosper.
 Historians estimate that it contains around 19 writers with different construction dates and subject matter.
-The anthology contains lectures delivered by the father of medicine, his philosophy, research, and medical notes.
-The book is essential as it provided essential information on unconfirmed theories and probable diagnoses and became a torchbearer for medicine’s rational and scientific practice.
+The anthology comprises lectures delivered by the father of medicine, his philosophy, research, and medical notes.
+The book is essential as it provided vital information on unconfirmed theories and probable diagnoses and became a torchbearer for medicine’s rational and scientific practice.
 Notable pieces of the treatise are “The Hippocratic Oath,” “Aphorisms,” “Instruments of Reduction,” “The Book of Prognostics,” and so on.

 Theory of four humors

 Hippocrates vehemently rejected the misconceptions regarding diseases.
-He believed human beings became ill not because of God’s will or punishment, or even as a byproduct of mystical spirits lurking around in the environment, but due to the imbalance caused in their physical being.
-His rational mind separated illness from religion, allowing him to inspect the condition and behaviorisms of the human body thoroughly.
-The father of medicine formulated the Theory of the Four Humours, celebrated and later made famous by Plato, Aristotle, and William Shakespeare.
+He believed human beings became ill not because of God’s will or retribution, or even as a byproduct of mystical spirits lurking around in the environment, but due to the imbalance caused in their physical being.
+His rational mind separated illness from religion, allowing him to inspect the condition and behavior of the human body thoroughly.
+The father of medicine formulated the Theory of the Four Humors, which was celebrated and later made famous by Plato, Aristotle, and William Shakespeare.

 The Hippocratic theory expounded that human beings suffered from illness when the four humors were imbalanced.
 The four humors consist of black bile, yellow bile, blood, and phlegm.
-The four humors are believed to be linked with the four elements of the earth and determine the disposition of a human.
-As mystic as it may sound today, this necessary deviation ushered in a fresh idea that the human body reacted with environmental factors.
+The four humors are believed to be linked with the earth’s four elements and determine a human’s disposition.
+As mystic as it may sound today, this necessary deviation ushered in a fresh idea that the human body reacted to environmental factors.
 Hippocrates asserted that health and illness heavily depend on diet.
-An unsuitable diet and other environmental factors like season, the position of certain planets, age could potentially trigger the balance between the humors and produce diseases.
+An unsuitable diet and other environmental factors like season, the position of certain planets, and age could potentially trigger the balance between the humors and produce diseases.

-Ancient Greece barred dissecting corpses, thereby limiting the scope for medical advancements and research.
-So, the father of medicine relied on prognosis rather than on diagnosis to cure his patients.
+Ancient Greece barred dissecting corpses, limiting the scope of medical advancements and research.
+So, the father of medicine relied on prognosis rather than a diagnosis to cure his patients.
 Hippocrates prioritized immobilization and avoided exertion.
-He would bank on a clean environment and diet, soothing balms, and rarely any potent drugs.
-The Hippocratic school favored passive treatments and general diagnoses and successfully treated diseases and made room for further clinical studies.
+He would bank on a clean environment, diet, soothing balms, and rarely any potent drugs.
+The Hippocratic school favored passive treatments and general diagnoses, successfully treating diseases and making room for further clinical studies.

 Major influences

-As technology and science progressed beyond Hellenistic bounds, physicians became more indebted to Hippocrates’s theories and contributions.
+Physicians became more indebted to Hippocrates’s theories, and contributions as technology and science progressed beyond Hellenistic bounds.
 The advancements in anatomy, physiology, surgery, and pharmacy credit the father of medicine as their origin and inspiration.
-Galen of Pergamum, who became the chief determiner in medicine in Renaissance Europe, expressed that the father of medicine inspired his knowledge and practice.
+Galen of Pergamum, who became the chief determiner of medicine in Renaissance Europe, expressed that the father of medicine inspired his knowledge and practice.
 Hippocrates was the inspiration for many physicians, while Galen provided more nuanced stances.

 The relevancy of Galen faded with the dawn of the 19th century, but Hippocrates holds his place to the present day.
-The Hippocratic Oath remains a mark of ethics and humaneness, and it is still widely used today.
+The Hippocratic Oath remains a mark of ethics and humaneness and is still widely used today.

 The legacy of the father of medicine